fnproject/docs/fn/develop/running-fn-client-windows.md

-# How-to: Run Fn Client on Windows
+# How-to: Run Fn client on Windows and connect to a remote Fn server
-You can run the Fn client on Windows 10 Professional.
+You can run the Fn client on Windows 10 Professional and connect to a remote Fn server.
 This document provides the steps to make that happen.

 ## Fn System Requirements
 To install Fn on Windows, you need the following software: